Cheesecake Stuffed Strawberries

 - 6 ounces cream cheese at room temperature

 - 1/2 teaspoon vanilla

 - 1 1/2 tablespoons powdered sugar

 - Sliced almonds, toasted (may toast in a dry saute pan till lightly browned or in a 350º oven for 3-6 minutes)

-- Whip cream cheese, vanilla and powdered sugar till fluffy.
+- Whip cream cheese, vanilla, and powdered sugar till fluffy.
 Put mixture into a quart ziplock bag and cut off one corner to allow for piping.

-- Trim bottom of berries so that each will stand up (non-stem side).
+- Trim the bottom of berries so that each will stand up (non-stem side).
 Remove stem and with knife or melon baller, and scoop out some of the strawberry flesh.

-!Feel free to top with mini chocolate chips instead of almonds.
+Feel free to top with mini chocolate chips or graham cracker crumbs instead of almonds.